Español

 The possible risks of leukemia from exposure to lower levels of radiation, such as from imaging tests like x-rays or CT scans, are not well-defined.
 Exposure to such radiation, especially very early in life, might carry an increased risk of leukemia, but how much of a risk is not clear.
 If there is an increased risk it is likely to be small, but to be safe, most doctors try to limit radiation exposure from tests as much as possible, especially in children and pregnant women.

-People with certain blood disorders seem to be at increased risk for getting AML.
-These include chronic myeloproliferative disorders such as polycythemia vera, essential thrombocythemia, and idiopathic myelofibrosis.
-The risk of AML increases if these disorders are treated with some types of chemotherapy or radiation.
+People with certain chronic blood disorders seem to be at increased risk for AML.
+These include chronic myeloproliferative disorders (also known as myeloproliferative neoplasms) such as polycythemia vera, essential thrombocythemia, and primary myelofibrosis.
+The risk for AML increases if these disorders are treated with some types of chemotherapy or radiation.

-Some people who have a myelodysplastic syndrome (MDS) may develop AML.
-Patients with MDS have low blood cell counts and abnormal cells in the blood and bone marrow.
+Some people who have a myelodysplastic syndrome (MDS) may go on to develop AML.
+People with MDS have low blood cell counts and abnormal cells in the blood and bone marrow.
 MDS can evolve over time into AML.
-AML that develops after MDS is often hard to treat.
+AML that develops after MDS can often be hard to treat.

-Some syndromes that are caused by genetic mutations (abnormal changes) present at birth seem to raise the risk of AML.
+Some syndromes that are caused by genetic mutations (changes) present at birth seem to raise the risk of AML.
 These include:

 Chromosomes are long strands of DNA (genes) inside our cells.
 Some chromosome problems present at birth are also linked to a higher risk of AML, including: